japj/japj.github.io/docs/introduction.md

 - Why you need vocal learning tracks
 - What variations of vocal learning tracks are possible and make sense
-- How to get sheetmusic into a notation program
+- How to get (paper) sheetmusic into a notation program
 - How to mix learning tracks efficiently
 - How to use a vocal synthesizer for learning tracks